Nikita22007/magiclantern_simplified_minecraft/README.md

 Magic Lantern
 =============
+THIS IS A DRAFT(BODGE), I DONT RECCOMEND RUNNING THIS WITHOUT KNOWING WHAT YOU'RE DOING.

 Magic Lantern (ML) is a software enhancement that offers increased functionality to the excellent Canon DSLR cameras.